 Nova Scotia monitors these situations in partnership with federal, provincial and territorial governments.
-Should a patient in Nova Scotia present with symptoms suggestive of these illnesses, there is a Nova Scotia Respiratory Response Plan that would trigger public health management both at DHW and the Nova Scotia Health Authority (NSHA).
+Should a patient in Nova Scotia present with symptoms suggestive of these illnesses, there is a Nova Scotia Respiratory Response Plan that would trigger public health management both at the Department of Health and Wellness (DHW) and the Nova Scotia Health Authority (NSHA).
 The response plan has been informed by both national and international standards.